mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 One page identifying the main classes of users and their characteristics (9.5.5)

+Main Users expected to use this system:
+- The client (Craig Watterson)
+- Users with at least some knowledge of DnD.
+They may or may not have used a DnD Map Generator application before

+Design usability priorities:
+- Because Map-generation applications are not widely-used, system functions should still be somewhat intuitive to use.
+Therefore, the system needs to be intuitive to use in order to:
+-> Allow a game to be set up quickly and easily
+-> Allow new users to quickly understand the core functions of the system
+- However, it is not a priority to be friendly to those new/learning how to play Dungeons and Dragons.
+-> Therefore, less priory on tutorials on the game of DnD specificaly, but more priority on more advanced mechanics, shortcuts, customisation, and displaying more information and metadata

+Users are expeted to have experiece with:
+- Using Technology
+- Playing Dugeons and Dragons
+- Has access to some kind of figure to represent Player characteris
+- DM is assumed to have ample knowledge of DnD - this is a safe assumption, as a DM is the one in control of DnD games, so must have ample knowledge

+Accessibility
+- Upon completion, this system will be available to only the client (Craig Watterson).
+-> Therefore, there is a large priority and emphasis on designing the system around Craig's particular wants, needs.
+This also puts a lower priority on

 #### 1.3.4 Limitations

 One page on the limitations on the product (9.5.6)